jayakrishna5242/BUMBLBEE/ReadMe.md

-# Bumblebee - Your Personal Assistant
+# Bumblbee - Your Personal Assistant

 Bumblebee is a voice-controlled personal assistant that performs various tasks, from answering queries to controlling your system.
 Designed to enhance productivity and simplify your daily tasks, Bumblebee leverages Python's capabilities and modern APIs.